 The Multimedia Support Center Lab features 18 high-end computers equipped with the latest multimedia software including Adobe Creative Suite CC, Maya, Corel, Toon Boom, and Unity.

 The space also houses multiple scanners, Korg Synth Keyboards and access to Wacom tablets.
-Knowledgeable staff are on hand to help with questions, and to provide advice and technical support.
+Staff are on hand to help with questions, and to provide advice and technical support.

 Monday - Thursday